 What could cause your clients shoulder impingement is their rotator cuff.
-I know this kind of sounds strange but let me explain how your rotator cuff could be the problem.
+Let me explain how your rotator cuff could be the problem.

-If your client has weak rotator cuff muscles, they won’t be able to externally rotate the glenohumeral joint.
-This won’t allow for the greater tuberosity from moving out of the subacromial space which leads to the greater tuberosity compressing against the acromium and the contents in the subacromial space.
+If your client has weak rotator cuff muscles, they won’t be able to rotate the glenohumeral joint externally.
+This won’t prevent the greater nodule from moving out of the subacromial space, leading to the greater tuberosity compressing against the acromion and the contents in the subacromial area.

-It is one of the reasons why it is so important that you focus on rotator cuff exercises that help improve your client’s rotator cuff strength.
+It is one of the reasons why you must focus on rotator cuff exercises that help improve your client’s rotator cuff strength.

-You need to focus on all the muscles that are tight in internal rotation of the glenohumeral joint, for example, pectoralis major and latissimus dorsi.
+It would help if you focused on all the tight muscles in the internal rotation of the glenohumeral joint.
 I go through this in The Most Effective Rotator Cuff Exercise Program.